- Prospective Students

 Human Geography explores the relationship between human societies and the environments in which they live.
 Learn how concepts of place and space (location, place, landscape, territory, region, mobility, diffusion, and globalization) shape our understanding of human-nature interactions, resource use and sustainability, local and regional development, urbanization, social inequities, power and justice, and more.

-Physical Geography is an earth systems science that weaves together studies of the atmosphere, hydrosphere, lithosphere, and biosphere to investigate our environment and the powerful forces and events that influence our lives and the many ways we are altering the Earth’s environmental systems.
+Physical Geography is an Earth Systems Science that examines how air, water, land and the biosphere interact.
+Explore the powerful natural forces and events that influence our lives and learn how we are altering Earth’s systems.

 Choose one of three streams: Biogeophysical Science, Geoscience, and Geosystems & GIScience

 The Global Environmental Systems (GES) major is designed for students with interests in science, social science, environment, justice and equity, who want to understand how environmental issues play out at a global scale.
 Learn the science behind climate change, biodiversity loss and other ecological issues, and find out how social, economic and political forces influence decision-making on these issues.
 Take courses in environment and sustainability from a wide range of disciplines, and gain skills in scientific and spatial techniques, critical analysis, and multi-platform communication.
 A required capstone course, in your final year, provides an opportunity to showcase what you've learned.

 Not sure which major to choose?
 Combine two minors or extended minors together to create a custom degree program as part of the BA Double Minor program.
 As part of this degree, you will choose at least one minor from within the Faculty of Environment.
 Visit our Minors page for information on the minor programs available within Geography.